 - Also done by Wraith Squadron in which they use the money from the TIE fighter pilots they just beat up to pay off the bartender.
 They did this posing as stormtroopers.

-- Subverted in the first Ghostbusters film.
-The 'Busters destroy half of a four-star hotel in persuit of a ghost and not only don't offer to pay but they give the manager a lengthy bill.
+- Subverted in the original Ghostbusters film.
+The 'Busters destroy half of a four-star hotel in pursuit of a ghost and not only don't offer to pay but they give the manager a lengthy bill.
 The snooty manager refuses to pay their high wages (to say nothing of the damages), so they offer to release the ghost back into the hotel, making the manager rethink his options.

 - Superman II.
-After he gives up his super powers, Superman is beaten up by a bully in a diner.
+After he gives up his superpowers, Superman is beaten up by a bully in a diner.
 After he regains his powers he returns to the bar and beats up the bully, causing minor damage.
 He gives a wad of bills to the diner's owner to pay for the damage.

-- After the big Harmonia Gardens scene in Hello, Dolly!!, Dolly tells the staff to put the bill for all the damages incurred on the tab of Vandergelder's Hay and Feed, the store that Horace Vandergelder, the man she's leaving the restaurant with and spent the whole film trying to woo, owns and runs.
+- After the big Harmonia Gardens scene in Hello, Dolly!, Dolly tells the staff to put the bill for all the damages incurred on the tab of Vandergelder's Hay and Feed, the store that Horace Vandergelder, the man she's leaving the restaurant with and spent the whole film trying to woo, owns and runs.

 - Subverted in Richard Lester's The Three Musketeers.
 Temporarily embarrassed for funds and very much in need of food and drink, the Musketeers and D'Artagnan's servant Planchet cause chaos in an inn with a long, furious and faked fight...which is a pretext for numerous tricks to purloin said food and drink for later consumption at their leisure.